-By default you’ll have the Default Site Boundary Group.
+By default, you’ll have the Default Site Boundary Group.
 Machines in this Group will be assigned your Site Code (DEV).
-By Default there is also no servers servicing this group, so I’ve added our server.
-At this point for OSD, I did not need to make any additional boundaries or groups, however, when I went to install apps, I had troubles until I created a boundary and group.
+By default, there are also no servers servicing this group, so I’ve added our server.
+At this point for OSD, I did not need to make any additional boundaries or groups, however, when I went to install apps, I had trouble until I created a boundary and group.

 I’ve added the CM Server

-I left these the default to.
-For now this is fine, and rarely in a lab would you need to change this.
+I left these the default.
+For now, this is fine, and rarely in a lab would you need to change this.

 Created a Subnet Boundary Group based on my lab’s IP Subnet

 I then created a Boundary Group and selected my new Boundary.
 On the next screen, I add our CM Server

 As you can see the Group I’ve created has 1 Member & 1 Site System.